This post is Stage 2 in our complete guide to search engine optimization.

 Note that the purpose of uncovering this data doesn’t necessarily mean that you should copy or steal tactics; instead, it should give you an idea about the company’s strategy as a whole and provide inspiration or insights for your own SEO efforts.

-This cannot be stressed enough: Competitor benchmarking is crucial.
+This cannot be stressed enough: SEO competitor benchmarking is crucial.
 It levels your playing field and allows you to come up with strategies that can beat your competitors, while simultaneously learning more about how you can run your SEO strategy more effectively.
 It’s a win-win!

 This blog post is the 2nd part of our SEO Guide series.
 Stay tuned for our next post on performing a successful SEO audit on your own website.